dimitri-nicolo/calico/reference/mcm/change-cluster-type.md

     ```

 ## Change a Management cluster into a Standalone cluster
+> **Note**: While the operator will automatically clean up the credentials that were created for managed clusters, the
+            data will still be retained in the Elasticsearch cluster of your management cluster for as long as you have
+            specified in the retention section of your [LogStorage]({{site.baseurl}}/reference/installation/api).
+{: .alert .alert-info}

 1. Change your installation type to Standalone.
     ```bash
     kubectl patch installations.operator.tigera.io default --type merge -p '{"spec":{"clusterManagementType":"Standalone"}}'